Chubu, City Guides, Kanto, Road Trip

 My 5-day Nagano Prefecture Itinerary

-And now without further ado, here’s what you can expect from each stop in my Nagano Itinerary:
+And now without further ado, here’s what you can expect from each stop in my Nagano prefecture itinerary:

 Day 1: Karuizawa